 - By age 13, 24% of children were asked to send nude photos or requested them themselves.

-Many teens may view sexting as a new rite of passage, but the reality is that it is far from harmless.
+Many teens may view sexting as a new rite of passage, but the reality is that it can be far from harmless.
 With each sexually explicit exchange, teens are putting themselves at risk of manipulation, bullying, extortion, public humiliation, emotional trauma and even physical harm.
 There are numerous examples around the country of teens who have committed suicide after intimate photos or messages they shared with a romantic partner were circulated to others, or posted online.
-One recent example is Channing Smith, a 16-year old high school student in Tennessee who killed himself after his private messages with another boy were posted on Instagram.
+One recent example is Channing Smith, a 16-year-old high school student in Tennessee who killed himself after his private messages with another boy were posted on Instagram.
 Once a message or photo is sent to another person, it can live forever online.
 In particular, photos and videos are very difficult to remove from the web, once they’ve been publicly shared.
 This can lead to years – or even a lifetime – of embarrassment, harassment and shame.

 It’s important for parents to understand that predators are very adept at impersonating tweens and teens online.
 In many cases, predators will use pictures of previous victims in order to gain the confidence of a teen they are attempting to groom.
 They may also use or share graphic photos of prior sextortion victims masked as their own, as a way of luring the teen into sharing their own explicit photos.
-It is also important for teens to understand that should they ever find themselves on the receiving end of a sext, whether it is from a friend, boyfriend/girlfriend, or someone they are talking with online, they should alert you right away and NEVER share the picture – as this could put them at risk of distributing child pornography, depending on the laws in your state.
+It is also important for teens to understand that should they ever find themselves on the receiving end of a sext, whether it is from a friend, partner, or someone they are talking with online, they should alert you right away and NEVER share the picture – as this could put them at risk of distributing child pornography, depending on the laws in your state.

 The most important thing parents can do is to talk to their teens.
 Explain the risks of sexting and other intimate sharing online, and how one impulsive text can lead to years of problems.
 But it’s also important for teens to know that their parents will be there for them no matter what.
-The goal is to create an environment with your child where you can talk openly about these risks and behaviors, so that if your teen ever finds himself or herself in an uncomfortable situation, they will know they can come to you for help.
+The goal is to create an environment with your child where you can talk openly about these risks and behaviors, so that if your teen ever finds themselves in an uncomfortable situation, they will know they can come to you for help.
 This is critical for preventing teens from making rash decisions, or potentially harming themselves, should the worst happen.